justindujardin/mathy/website/docs/contributing.md

 #### Docs for tests

-All of the inline python snippets double as tests run with each website build.
+All inline Python snippets double as tests run with each website build.
 This helps ensure that:

 - The documentation is up to date.
 - The documentation examples can be run as-is.